 Hydrangeas feel most comfortable in a partially shaded, airy place.

-Hydrangea sargentiana has large, velvety leaves.
-It reaches a height of two to (rarely) four meters.
+Hydrangea Sargentiana has large, velvety leaves.
+It reaches a height of two to approximately four meters.
 The flowers form flat umbels of up to 30 cm in diameter.
 With their sweet scent, they attract many nectar gathering insects.

-Hydrangea arborescens reaches a height of up to three meters and forms white to greenish-white flowers.
-Blossom time reaches from June to September.
-Characteristic for hydrangea arborescens are their very slender branches.
-A particularly popular representative of this type is the snowball hydrangea.
+Hydrangea Arborescens reaches a height of up to three meters and forms white to greenish-white flowers.
+Blossom time lasts from June to September.
+Characteristic for Hydrangea Arborescens are their very slender branches.
+A particularly popular representative of this type is the Snowball Hydrangea.

 In spring, it’s time for pruning.
 Old flowers are cut off and if you want to thin out your plant, remove some of the older stems.
 However, do not cut them back too much; this has a negative effect on flowering.